jsnicholas/greendonewright/content/_index.md

   [[feature_icons.tile]]
     title = "My Hopes & Goals"
-    text = "I'm Andrew Wright, I started Green Done Wright because I wanted to grow a greener community and share my experience.
+    text = "<p>I'm Andrew Wright, I started Green Done Wright because I wanted to grow a greener community and share my experience.
 My goal is to lead more sustainable events and workshops around Atlanta.
-I hope to provide information that you are looking for and connect you to the helpful resources." button = "/about"
+I hope to provide information that you are looking for and connect you to the helpful resources.</p> <a class='button alt' href='/about'>Learn More</a>" buttonLink = "/about"

 [feature_images]
 #These feature images look best if there's an even number of them.